LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Numerical Experiments

-In Table \ref{table:main_results}, we show the test accuracy on unperturbed test data, the certified robust accuracy, and the robustness under the $\ell_2$ projected gradient descent (PGD) adversarial attack of the trained NNs.
-The certified robust accuracy is a robustness metric for NNs that computes the minimal margin for each data point and based on the NN's Lipschitz constant gives guarantees on the robustness to perturbations from an $\epsilon$ ball.
-The $\ell_2$ PGD attack is a white box multi-step attack that modifies each input data point by maximizing the loss within an $\ell_2$ $\epsilon$-ball around that point \cite{madry2017towards}.
+In Table \ref{table:main_results}, we show the clean accuracy, i.e., the test accuracy on unperturbed test data, the certified robust accuracy, and the robustness under the $\ell_2$ projected gradient descent (PGD) adversarial attack of the trained NNs.
+The certified robust accuracy is a robustness metric for NNs that gives the fraction of test data points that are guaranteed to remain correct under all perturbations from an $\epsilon$-ball.
+It is obtained by identifying all test data points $x$ with classification margin $\calM_f(x)$ greater than $\sqrt{2}\rho\epsilon$, where $\rho$ is the NN's upper bound on the Lipschitz constant \citep{tsuzuku2018lipschitz}.
+The $\ell_2$ PGD attack is a white box multi-step attack that modifies each input data point by maximizing the loss within an $\ell_2$ $\epsilon$-ball around that point \citep{madry2017towards}.
+The accuracy under $\ell_2$ PGD attacks gives the fraction of attacked test data points which are correctly classified.

 First, we note that LipKernel is general and flexible in the sense that we can use it in both the 2C2F and the 2CP2F architectures, whereas Sandwich and Orthogon are limited to image sizes of $2^n$ and to circular padding and AOL does not support strided convolutions.
 Comparing LipKernel to Orthogon and AOL, we notice better expressivity in the higher clean accuracy and significantly better robustness with the stronger Lipschitz bounds of 1 and 2.
 In comparison to Sandwich, LipKernel achieves comparable but slightly lower expressivity and robustness.
 However as discussed above it is more flexible in terms of architecture and has a significant advantage in terms of inference times.